 Tai Chi is a series of slow, relaxed movements that usually take about 30 minutes to work through.
 While this exercise helps keep people active and reduces stress, it also improves balance.
 Tai Chi may even help reduce nerve damage, which is a common problem for people with diabetes.

 Lifting weights can help build muscle mass, which is important for people with type 2 diabetes, as the loss of muscle mass can make it harder to maintain an ideal blood sugar level.
 Two or three weight training sessions a week can help you feel stronger, as well as help regulate blood sugar.
+Start weight training with personal training sessions at Plunkett Fitness.

 Yoga helps reduce body fat, fight insulin resistance, and improve nerve function, as well as reduce stress, which can help reduce blood sugar levels.
 The biggest advantage of yoga for people with diabetes is that it can be done as often as the person wants.
 In addition, yoga can help reduce the risk of depression.